Eerie Wind

 The rhythm includes the most common early elementary to elementary rhythmic patterns in 3/4 time with the shortest note as a quarter note.

-Holding the pedal the entire song creates a mysterious, eerie quality.
+Holding the pedal for the entire song creates a mysterious, eerie quality.
 Working on dynamic variance will be one of the biggest keys to success in this piece.
-Creating a smooth ebb and flow create a much more sophisticated performance than the notation suggestions.
+Creating a smooth ebb and flow creates a much more sophisticated performance than the notation suggestions.

 Eerie Wind Bonus: